When you've read this guide, please come and join in the chat at the latest Consolidation Club post! healthunlocked.com/couchto5...

 Nearly everybody wants to get faster, whether they are a whippet or a plodder and you might think that now you are beyond the programme that you are beyond being told to slow down…..not so.
 Now is when you really have to learn about running and take it seriously if you want to progress.
 Read this about pace and take it on board runnersworld.com/running-ti...

 Running hard on every run really is the rookie runner’s number one mistake, so learn to vary your pace.
-This next article covers how to run faster and also stresses the fact that most of your running needs to be slow runnersworld.com/the-starti...
+This next article covers how to run faster and also stresses the fact that most of your running needs to be slow docandrewmurray.com/running...
 Don’t expect miracles.
 Speed requires strength and technique, all of which will improve over time if you work at them.
+Apparently, most recreational runners spend too much time at a middling pace, not spending 75-80% of their time at an easy conversational pace and not pushing hard enough when upping the pace for the remainder.

 This Better Running Guide 1drv.ms/b/s!AvrtrrEFgmSehiv... has some useful material in it, especially the strengthening exercises, which every runner who is thinking of increasing duration, needs to take seriously.
 It is very easy for those muscles that you are using all the time to run, to develop out of balance with their supporting musculature.
 Exercises such as these keep everything moving along together and continuing with other non impact exercise alongside, really will make you a better runner.
 It is not just about legs.
 My personal experience of this phenomenon was when I ran my first ten mile runs, I developed lower back pain, I believe because of relatively weak core strength.
 Doing regular core strengthening exercises certainly cured the problem.